jsstrn/jsstrn.me/content/about.md

 ShowReadingTime: false
 ---

 Hello, my name is Jesstern.
-My pronouns are [they/them](https://pronoun.is/they/).
 I live in Singapore where I work as a software engineer.

 ## Work

-In the early days, I  worked as on content management systems and on frameworks like CakePHP and Ruby on Rails.

-These days I mostly work on JavaScript and TypeScript with React.
-On the backend, I work on Node.js with a keen interest in serverless technologies.
+I am currently exploring new opportunities.

-I've developed bespoke digital solutions with several small and medium companies as well as large enterprises. 🧑‍💻
+I was previously at [Thoughtworks](https://www.thoughtworks.com/) as a software engineer and consultant where I worked with several small and medium companies as well as large enterprises.
+Prior to that I developed software with various content management systems and frameworks. 🧑‍💻

-Besides programming, I also enjoy teaching.
-I've taught information technology related topics in secondary schools and software development at bootcamps. 🧑‍🏫

 ## Community